 Visas for Bangladesh

 During election time it might be more difficult to obtain a visa.
 We heard several stories of people being turned away at the border around these times.
 Elections in Bangladesh are often accompanied by strikes and protest marches, and sometimes turn violent, especially during general elections.
+Make sure to keep up-to-date if you want to travel to Bangladesh during election time.

 Visas on arrival